 Similarly to other newly printed notes, the new twenty with lower prefix serial numbers will fetch far more money.

-Want to find out if you’ve got rare and valuable UK coins?
+Want to find out if you’ve got rare and valuable British coins?

 Every so often there is a craze about potentially valuable British coins, and a story may go viral on social media with tales of coins being sold for ridiculously high prices.